-IBOT 83- GENETICS AND PLANT BREEDING
+BOTC 203 - GENETICS AND PLANT BREEDING

 - 1. To acquire the knowledge in Heredity and variation. - 2.
 To understand the fundamental and molecular basis of gene action. - 3.
-To develop skill on different methods and techniques of breeding.
+To develop skill on different methods and techniques in plant breeding.

 GENETICS

 Mendelian Inheritance - Introduction, basic concepts and outputs.
 Non-Mendelian Inheritance- Types of Interaction of Genes.